microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * 0 - Outgoing `RPC` (Sent):

-   - First is a variable length int (ZigZagInt) which is the length of the destination service.
+   - First is a variable length int (ZigZagInt) which is the length of the destination service/app name.
 For a self call, this should be set to 0 and the following field omitted.
-   - Next are the actual bytes (in UTF-8) for the name of the destination service.
+   - Next are the actual bytes (in UTF-8) for the name of the destination service/app.
    - Next follow all four fields listed above under "Incoming RPC".
      That is, an Outgoing RPC is just an incoming RPC with two extra fields on the front.

 Communication Protocols